 So, if you have two unused 22” rides, you’ll get a $44 discount on the purchase of a new Dream cymbal and can help save the environment as well.

 You can learn more about the company policy here.

 Today, the company sells affordable yet durable and good-sounding cymbals to a new generation in over 14 countries around the world.

 This initiation pack by Dream Cymbals is accurately named ignition.
-The company aims at creating pro-level instruments at affordable prices to turn learning drummers into lifelong customers.
+The company aims to create pro-level instruments at affordable prices to turn learning drummers into lifelong customers.

-With this in mind, they’ve packed the essential (14” hi-hats, 16” crash, and 20” ride) with an additional 18” crash which is the perfect set to start learning and expanding.
+With this in mind, they’ve packed the essentials (14” hi-hats, 16” crash, and 20” ride) with an additional 18” crash, which is the perfect set to start learning and expanding.
 For those who want to start on the right foot with hand-hammered cymbals at an affordable price, this is the way to go.